Eating, Writing, Dreaming…

-Afternoon all, it’s a beautiful bright and blue sky day here, woohoo!
-After hitting the 50k words mark in my novel and writing over 20k of that in the last two weeks of January, woohoo!
-I felt in need of a break, phew.
+After hitting the 50k mark in my novel, 20k of that in the last two weeks of January, woohoo!
+I felt in need of a break.

-Since Thursday last I’ve been trying not to think about it which is hard.
+Since Thursday last I’ve been trying not to think about it all which is hard.
 Thankfully the lucid dreaming’s stopped, that was weird.
-I’m sleeping better and beginning to feel again more like myself, less tired (my eye sockets aren’t aching) and a good deal lighter.
-Now as I recharge the batteries all I want is food, lots of good mood comfort food.
-And wine.
-I want wine as well, and poetry and Ernest Hemingway, though I always want him.
+I’m sleeping better and beginning to feel more myself again.
+Less tired (at least my eye sockets aren’t aching) and a good deal lighter.
+Now as I recharge the batteries all I want is food.
+Lots of good mood comfort food, and wine, and books, and poetry.

-Pork chops and blueberries were both on offer in Lidl and reminded me of a dish I’d had at Caoilfhionns house from ‘The Silver Spoon‘ Cookbook.
+Pork chops and blueberries were both on offer in Lidl.
+They reminded me of a dish I’d had at Caoilfhionns house from ‘The Silver Spoon‘ Cookbook.
 Do you have it?
-It’s a well known Italian one, very good, very heavy.
+It’s a well known Italian one, very heavy.
 Very hard to read in bed.

 Pork Chops with Blueberries